seanorama/masterclass/security-advanced/README.md

     - hive.exec.scratchdir = /apps/hive/tmp
   - Restart Hive

-- Configure Tez for EZ
+- Configure Tez for EZ (this is a bug that should be fixed in next release)
   - Ambari > Tez > Configs > Custom tez-site
    - tez.dag.recovery.enabled  = false
   - Restart Tez